mines-erds/course-overviews/Module_1_IntroAndSyntax.md

 ---

-You may ask yourself *Isn't it just easier to do this in Excel?* Honestly, sometimes the answer is yes.
+You may ask yourself *Isn't it just easier to do this in Excel?* Honestly, sometimes the answer is [yes](https://xkcd.com/1319/).
 But, if you have to do the same task over and over, doing it manually in Excel can get pretty tedious.
 Furthermore, there are just some things that very difficult or impossible to do in Excel that languages like `python` are optimized for (e.g., vector math like adding 3.14 to a big column of values).
 In Excel, that requires creating a new column of values, and dragging an equation (`=A1+3.14`) all the way down the list of values.
 In python, if that list of values is called x, you just type `x+3.14` and python does the work for you.

 If you find yourself limited by Excel, `python` will allow you to:
 - be more efficient by automating tasks that are mundane and boring, but that you have to do over and over.
+Use this [calculator](https://xkcd.com/1205/) to figure out if it's worth it to automate the task
 - make fewer errors (Excel files are notorious for having cell-reference errors)
 - analyze and visualize data in ways impossible for Excel